fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Hi Fredrik, thanks for the video.
+What do you think  is better at this point Go or Java in enterprise application development ?
+For eg  for middleware application etc.

+> Hi Fredrik !
+I really need your advice.
+I will be graduating in July.
+Unfortunately all my strengths now all lie in Javascript Typescript, front end , Nodejs.
+I just finished my internship with some Nodejs typescript kinda stuff .
+The work i have done there scared me so much.
+My CTO legit wrote a 3-400 lines funtions with 10 if else and i have to work on those codes.
+I have only 3 months left before graduating.
+As much as i want to learn Spring framework and its ecosystem so that i could work with seniors that i could learn from, I think its too late now.
+What do recommend as my next step ?
+I can not afford to stay unemployment during this hard times.
+Should I just keep working and applying for javascript role when i gradute and learn Java spring on the side ?

 > Hi, nice bath.
 I was wondering what is expected of a junior web developer?
 Do they need to know html and css off the top of their heads (they have to learn all the animations?? ) or can they google how to do it on the job?
 Also, if you were hiring a junior developer without experience, what projects would you like to see on their portfolio?
 Thanks.

 > Thanks Brother Fredik, You advice and answers worth alot  thanks again, Also I have a question if you got some time you will pass by  : "what are the good procedure or practise of release my side project as the developer ? "